Knapping: Uses

 In cultures that have not adopted metalworking technologies, the production of stone tools by knappers is common, but in modern cultures the making of such tools is the domain of experimental archaeologists and hobbyists.
 Archaeologists usually undertake the task so that they can better understand how prehistoric stone tools were made.

-Knapping is often learned by outdoor enthusiasts.
+Knapping was developed in Africa to aid hunter-gatherers in collecting food.
+Hunter-gatherers would take prepared tools like Levallois points and triangular flakes with them away from their site to hunt.

+In Ancient Africa, specifically Ancient Egypt, knapping methods were large-scale productions of flint and chert tools made for both soft and hard stone working.
+Flint knappers made sharp, disposable tools used to shape limestone, granite, and other materials.
+These flint tools evolved in design depending on the material they worked with, serving multiple purposes like carving hieroglyphs, shaping sculptures, and smoothing surfaces.

-During the time when knapping was used to make tools, flaked tools are no less effective compared to other tools making methods.
-With modern technology, it shows how flake tools stood against environmental shifts and was fit for purpose.
+During the time when knapping was used to make tools, flaked tools were no less effective compared to other tool making methods.
+With modern technology, it shows that flake tools stood against environmental shifts and were fit for a purpose.

 Knapping gun flints, used by flintlock firearms was formerly a major industry in flint-bearing locations, such as Brandon in Suffolk, England, and the small towns of Meusnes and Couffy in France.
 Meusnes has a small museum dedicated to the industry.

 In 1804, during the Napoleonic Wars, Brandon was supplying over 400,000 flints a month for use by the British Army and Navy.
 Brandon knappers made gun flints for export to Africa as late as the 1960s.

 Knapping for building purposes is still a skill that is practiced in the flint-bearing regions of southern England, such as Sussex, Suffolk, and Norfolk, and in northern France, especially Brittany and Normandy, where there is a resurgence of the craft due to government funding.